fiona-m-jtzr/Project_Opti_ML_Minima/README.md

 ## Installation & Setup

-All the necessary python installations ar listed in the requirements.txt file.
+All the necessary python installations are listed in the requirements.txt file.
+If "cuda" is available, the code will run on GPU (recommended), otherwise it will run on CPU.

 ## AI Disclaimer